Ronald Kers

-Ronald Klaas Otto Kers (born 7 July 1969) is a Dutch businessman, and the former group chief executive (CEO) of Müller (company), based in Fischach, Bavaria.
+Ronald Klaas Otto Kers (born 7 July 1969) is a Dutch businessman, and the former group chief executive (CEO) of the food company Müller, based in Fischach, Bavaria.
 The Müller group has around 21,000 employees, and a € 6.5 billion turnover.
 After working for several private equity companies in 2017, he joined the 2 Sisters Food Group in June 2018 as CEO, succeeding founder and majority shareholder, Ranjit Singh Boparan.
 2SFG has a turnover of £3.4 billion, 21,000 employees and has businesses in poultry, biscuits, ready meals, desserts, and frozen products.
 After the turnaround of 2SFG, Ronald joined Bain Capital backed Valeo Foods Group in June 2023.
 He is transforming the business into a Sweet Treats Champion.
 Valeo Foods Group has a turnover of around €2.0Bn.

 Early life

 He went to school in Naaldwijk and ‘s Gravenzande in the Netherlands.
 After obtaining a degree in Industrial Engineering from the Netherlands, he graduated with an MBA from Schulich School of Business in Toronto, Canada.